binipringle/contracts/_texts/0-outline.md

 ## Four factors

+A court will weigh/balance factors when considering whether there was a manifestation of intent to enter into a bargain made by an offeror to an offeree.
+One or more factors may have stronger weight than others depending on the context of the communication.

-1. Did the words of the communication indicate a willingness, at that moment, to make a committment?
+1. **Language - words of promise or commitment?** Did the words of the communication indicate a willingness, at that moment, to make a committment?
 If so, the communication appears more like an offer.
+2. **Level of detail** Did the communication include detailed terms?
+If so, the communication appears more like an offer.
-2. To how many people was the communication directed?
+3. **Number of people (and does it name a party or parties?** To how many people was the communication directed?
 If to one person, the communication appears more like an offer.
-3. Did the communication include detailed terms?
-If so, the communication appears more like an offer.
-4. Are there any relevant community practices ("trade practices"), past conversations between the parties, past contracts between the parties ("course of dealings"), or other circumstances that would inform a reasonable person's interpretation of the communication?
+4. **Trade usage/custom** Are there any relevant community practices ("trade practices")
+5. **Prior Dealings/prior conversations** Are there past conversations between the parties, past contracts between the parties ("course of dealings"), or other circumstances that would inform a reasonable person's interpretation of the communication?
 If so, these may make the communication appear to be more or less like an offer.
+6. **Characterization (price quotation, ad...)

 <p style="margin-left:10%; margin-right:10%;">Generaliizations:</p>